snowdrop-bot/snowdrop-bot/README.md

 `application.properites` or create an environment variable for it.

 ### Default Profile
-To avoid unnecessary trafic on the github API (which is subject of rate limiting) the default profile has the core features (e.g. bridge and reporting disabled).
+To avoid unnecessary traffic on the github API (which is subject of rate limiting) the default profile has the core features (e.g. bridge and reporting disabled).

 You can enable them selectively through the UI, or use a different profile (e.g.